dpriskorn/LexUtils/README.md

 username = "username"
 password= "password"

-And delete the 2 lines related to environment labels.

 ## Debugging

-You can enable debugging parametersin config.py (by changing False -> True) and adding "--log=loglevel" to the command line where loglevel is one of
+You can enable debugging parameters in config.py (by changing False -> True) and adding "--log=loglevel" to the command line where loglevel is one of
+* error
 * info
 * debug
-Debug will give you most information.
+Debug will give you most information, error will give you the least.